WOLT

-WOLT (103.3 FM "The New 103.3") is a commercial radio station in Indianapolis, Indiana.
+WOLT (103.3 FM "Indy 103.3") is a commercial radio station in Indianapolis, Indiana.
 It broadcasts a classic alternative radio format and is owned by iHeartMedia, Inc. WOLT carries the nationally syndicated "Woody Show" in morning drive time from co-owned KYSR Los Angeles.
 The studios are at 6161 Fall Creek Road on the northeast side of Indianapolis.

 WOLT has an effective radiated power (ERP) of 18,000 watts.
 The transmitter and tower are on Township Drive near West 79th Street.
 WOLT is licensed to broadcast using HD Radio technology.
 The HD2 digital subchannel airs a business news format branded as "Business News 97.5" (which feeds FM translator W248AW at 97.5 MHz).

 History

-WGEE (1964-1972)
+WGEE (1964–1972)

 On May 15, 1964, the station signed on as WGEE-FM.
 It was the FM counterpart to WGEE (1590 AM, now WNTS).
 The two stations simulcasted a country music format.
 Because the AM station was a daytimer, required to go off the air at sunset, WGEE-FM continued the programming into the night.
 Several years later, WGEE-AM-FM switched to a Top 40 format.